lambdacdm/homepage/README.md

 <!-- **GPA** 3.97/4.0 &nbsp;&nbsp;&nbsp; **Rank** 1/56 -->

-## Awards

-* **Aug 2021 Arthur Erdélyi Prize** (UoE)

-  Up to three prizes, awarded on the basis of distinguished performance in the Degree Examination for Mathematics 3

-* **Aug 2021 Dr Nigel Suess Prize** (UoE)

-  awarded on the basis of distinguished performance in the course "Introduction to Number Theory"

-* **Jun 2019 National Scholarship** (SCUT)

-  awarded for remarkable students, funded by the central government of China

 ## Experience

 * **May 2023 The Modularity Theorem and the Modular Approach** (Cam)